 Will you want to learn swimming from someone who cannot swim or learn driving from someone who does not have a driving license?
 The response might be obvious but we can be easily confused by those who know and those who simply have lots of opinions about a subject.

 Do you notice if you are happy with simply having lots of information about a subject?
-Do you act on the knowledge you have gained?
+What do you notice about your ability to act on the knowledge you have gained?

 9. Addiction to novelty